Proven-Paradox/shaper-system/Handbook.md

 ### Cooldown
 An Ability that, once used, cannot be used again for some duration, listed in the Ability.
 Cooldowns decrease by 1 at [Round Start](#round-start).

-### Overload
-An Ability that can be improved if you add an additional cost.
-This represents putting more of your energy or power into the Ability.

 ### Upkeep
 Any Ability with an Upkeep in its cost requires the given cost to be paid at [Round Start](#round-start).
 As long as the Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)